 - Different toys

-- 1fitting dog collar
+- Well-fitting dog collar

-- 1 short and one long lead
+- One short and one long lead (leash)

 - Dog barrier for the car